ZihaoChen189/python_for_deep_learning/README.md

 Note: The code in this repository could be shared but NOT for commercial use.

 The code in files named "book_given_function.py" was just copied and paste directly from the book.

-The rest of code was totally understood and could be explained clearly by myself.
+BUT the rest of code was totally understood and could be explained clearly by myself.

 # Always remember: Practice makes Perfect.